Smolensk (film): Reception

+The film received extremely negative reviews and is considered one of the worst films ever made.

 As of 2022, Smolensk had a rating of 1.2 out of 10 on IMDb, making it one of the lowest rated movies of all time.
 The film got seven Snake Award anti-awards: Worst film, Worst director, Worst screenplay, Embarrassing film on an important subject, Worst actress, Worst film duo, Most embarrassing scene.

 Common criticisms of Smolensk by Polish critics included its chaotic script and editing, poor acting, poorly written character roles, and propaganda nature.
-Negative reviews of the film on IMDb also cited purported factual inaccuracies and perceptions that it was insulting to the surviving families.
+Many critics also cited factual inaccuracies and found it insulting to the surviving families.
+The promotion of conspiracy theories about the disaster led to some comparing it unfavorably to Oliver Stone's JFK.
+The Polish entertainment website NaEkranie.pl described Smolensk's screenplay as "painfully heavy-handed" and compared special effects to that of "Sharknado without sharks" and the editing to Ed Wood's films.

 The premiere of the film was attended by President Andrzej Duda, Prime Minister Beata Szydlo and Jarosław Kaczyński, brother of President Lech Kaczyński who had died in the crash.